itdxer/neupy/site/2015/09/07/password_recovery.rst

         return dhnet

-If you read :ref:`Discrete Hopfield Network tutorial <discrete-hopfield-network>`, you must know that if we add only one vector into the network we will get it dublicated in whole matrix.
+If you already read :ref:`Discrete Hopfield Network tutorial <discrete-hopfield-network>`, you must know that if we add only one vector into the network we will get it dublicated in whole matrix (sometimes with reversed signs).
 To make it little bit secure we can add the noize into the network.
 For this reason we define one additional parameter ``noize_level`` into the function.
 We encode our password into the binary vector and save it into the ``data`` variable.
-Next we using Binomial distribution generate random binary vectors where probability to get 1 in vector is equal to 55%.
+Next we using Binomial distribution generate random binary vectors where probability to get 1 in the vector is equal to 55%.
 Parameter ``noize_level`` just control number of randomly generated binary vectors.

 And finaly we define :network:`DiscreteHopfieldNetwork` instance.